Mukjanoo53/TMweb/README.md

 Task Manager → Tap on "Set Reminder" → Opens Notification Settings Homepage → Click on "Start" → Opens Timer
-Dashboard → Click on "View Reports" → Opens Statistics & Reports Prototype Tools
+Dashboard → Click on "View Reports" → Opens Statistics & Reports
-We will create wireframes with Figma.
-Wireframes' screenshots will be added in this document to show the layout and navigation.

-Where to Store the Proposal
-This document is a Wiki page called Design Proposal in our GitLab repository.
-A link to this page will be placed in our README.md file for ease of access.

-Submission Details
-Only one team member is required to submit the document.
-The final submission will be evaluated as a team deliverable.